 Neuritis is a common nerve disorder.
 There are several types of neuritis depending on the nerve’s inflammation.

 The disease is associated with the inflammation of the optic nerves.
-The main reasons for the development of optic neuritis are various flu infections, dental diseases, tonsillitis.
+The main reasons for the development of optic neuritis are various flu infections, dental diseases, and tonsillitis.
 Other reasons include:

 - Eye trauma and brain inflammation.
 Liver problems and diabetes.